harishkumar77/XAI-Guided-Knee-Robotics-Integrating-MRI-Diagnostics-with-Human-in-the-Loop-ROS-Joint-Control/README.md

 1. Diagnostic Phase: The system loads a random abnormal MRI volume and classifies the ACL status.
 2. Localization Phase: Grad-CAM generates a heatmap.
 The system calculates the horizontal center of mass to suggest a viewing zone: Medial (Left), Lateral (Right), or Central (Knee).
 3. Command Phase: The system speaks the diagnosis and suggested robotic position.
-It then enters a listening state for surgeon confirmation.Execution Phase: Upon a "Positive" voice command (e.g., "Go for it"), a ROS2 node publishes target joint configurations to Isaac Sim.📋
+It then enters a listening state for surgeon confirmation.
+4. Execution Phase: Upon a "Positive" voice command (e.g., "Go for it"), a ROS2 node publishes target joint configurations to Isaac Sim.

 System Architecture & Operational Workflow
 The following flowchart illustrates the End-to-End Multimodal Pipeline of the project.
 The system is designed to bridge the gap between Deep Learning-based Diagnostics and Robotic Actuation through a high-fidelity simulation in NVIDIA Isaac Sim.

 Key Workflow Stages:

 1. Autonomous Perception: The pipeline begins with a ResNet18 classifier analyzing the MRI scan to detect healthy tissue, partial tears, or complete ruptures.
 2. Explainable AI (XAI) Localization: If a pathology is detected, Grad-CAM generates a spatial heatmap to localize the injury site.
 This provides the "visual justification" required for clinical decision support.
 3. Human-in-the-Loop (HITL) Supervision: To ensure surgical safety, the robot does not move autonomously.
 It suggests a viewing angle (Left, Right, or Center) and waits for a Voice Command via the Vosk interpreter.